We may earn a small fee from the companies mentioned in this post.

 Zimmerman Telegram decoded by the British codebreakers

-Room 40: An In-depth Look at Its Operations
+Room 40 The Admiralty: An In-depth Look at Its Operations

-Room 40, within the Old Admiralty Building in London, functioned as the beating heart of British naval intelligence during the First World War.
+Room 40 the Admiralty, within the Old Admiralty Building in London, functioned as the beating heart of British naval intelligence during the First World War.
 While its operations might have been shrouded in secrecy, their impact was far-reaching.
-This section aims to take a closer look at the day-to-day workings of Room 40, their methods, and the key figures who led this cryptographic endeavour.
+This section aims to take a closer look at the day-to-day workings of Room 40 the Admiralty, their methods, and the key figures who led this cryptographic endeavour.

 The room was often filled with the rustling of papers, hushed discussions, and the occasional ringing of telephones, conveying urgent decoded messages.